Thought Leadership

 Perspectives on growth strategy, transaction advisory, board governance, and the operating realities that strategy frameworks usually leave out.

-In this piece, we walk through the three failure patterns we see most often — vague decision rights, milestones that drift quietly, and a refresh loop that never gets scheduled — and how the GrowthSpaces® methodology is built to prevent each one.
+In this piece, we walk through the three failure patterns we see most consistently — vague ownership and accountability, milestones that drift quietly, and a refresh loop that never gets scheduled — and how the GrowthSpaces® methodology is built to prevent each one.
+We also examine what these patterns mean specifically in the context of M&A integration, where the cost of execution failure is measured in destroyed shareholder value.

 Ninety percent of integration plans look the same on paper.
 The ten percent that survive contact with the acquired company share a small set of structural choices most acquirers underweight.
 We walk through what they are, drawing on direct experience leading two Schneider Electric integrations and several PE-backed platform builds.